Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 *Source: wikipedia*

-### When to Use
+### When to Use MVVM

-Use this pattern when you need to transform models into another representation for a view.
-For example, you can use a view model to transform a Date into a date-formatted String, a Decimal into a currency-formatted String, or many other useful transformations.
+Use MVVM when you need to transform models into another representation for a View, especially in situations which require several model-to-view transformations.

-especially in situations which require several model-to-view transformations.
+For example, you can use a View Model to configure a table cell, transform a Date into a date-formatted String, a Decimal into a currency-formatted String, or many other useful View transformations.

 ## In Class Activity I (15 min)